patiernom/grulper-load-tasks/readme.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In line of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [gulp](http://gulpjs.com/).

 ## Release History